bartbutenaers/node-red-contrib-letsencrypt/README.md

 The path to the cert file where the public key (i.e. certificate) is being stored.
 In most cases this will be the path to the Node-RED cert file (e.g. /home/pi/.node-red/cert.pem), since we will want to renew the certificate that is being used for both the Node-RED flow editor and the dashboard.

-### Always create new key file (with new private key)
+### Private key
-This option determines what to do with the specified private key file:
+This option determines how to deal with the private key (in the specified <key>.pem file):
-+	If selected, a new key file will be created (at the specified file path) and the old one will be removed.
-Moreover a new private key will be created, and stored into the key file.

-    ***Caution:*** your existing privte key will get lost!!
++ *Use existing private key:* Always use the existing private key, and fail (with error) if the private key doesn't exist.

-+	If unselected, the node will try to get an existing private key from the specified key file).
-When available, that private key will be used.
-If nothing found, a new private key will be generated.
++ *Use or create private key:* Use the existing private key if available, or create a new private key if it doesn't exist yet.

-***CAUTION:*** both files should always be in sync!
-To have a valid keypair, both the private key and its corresponding public key should be stored both.
++ *Always create private key:* Always create a new private key, even if an existing private key is available.!

+***CAUTION:*** in the latter case, the existing private key will be overwritten (in the specified key file)!
+The public key (certificate) on the other hand will *always* be overwritten (in the specified cert file), to keep both pem files in sync (i.e. the keypair should always be complete).

 ### Maintainer
 The maintainer email address is used by Root (i.e. Acme.js team) to notify you of security notices and bugfixes to ACME.js.
 This has to be a valid email address, since Root will check whether it exists!